Surrogacy Journeys Surrogacy in the United States Recommended US Surrogacy Agencies, Top 10 US Reliable Surrogacy Agencies Ranking 2025

 • crux: this must have Pre-Birth Order of the Court Bottoms up.

-👉 Once there is no judgment, the birth certificate will likely be in the surrogate mother's name, and any subsequent attempts to change it will be very cumbersome, if not almost insoluble.
+Once there is no judgment, the birth certificate will likely be in the surrogate mother's name, and any subsequent attempts to change it will be very cumbersome, if not almost insurmountable.

 U.S. passport